BrucePerens/sx1255/README.md

 additional components, they are a complete SDR transceiver, potentially with a GUI, local wireless networking, and other features.

+The SX1255 data sheet documents a digital bridge with an interpolation/decimation capability.
+The SX1257 data sheet does not document this capability.

 If you aren't using the full-duplex capability (or possibly even if you are, by multiplexing) it is also possible to use it to sample your power amplifier for pre-distortion, since the system is capable of producing modulations that